 Remember, at Medical Travel Compared, we are a comparison website.
 While we don't offer policies ourselves, we serve as a reliable platform to help you find the best options available.

 We only work with providers who specialise in covering pre-existing conditions.

 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

 You can buy travel insurance online from a number of outlets, including:

 - As part of a package holiday

 - As part of your fight reservation

-When you fill out our form, we take all your information and search many reputable insurance companies across the country.
+When you fill out our form, we take all your information and search for quotes from many reputable insurance providers across the country.